 Understanding Severity & Preparing for the Case

-Juveniles can face charges for a wide array of adult offenses from drug possession, robbery, and assault.
-To understand and protect all the rights of your child or the accused juvenile, it is important that you inquire about the case to a San Antonio defense attorney.
+Juveniles can face charges for a wide array of adult offenses, such as drug possession, robbery, and assault.
+To understand and protect all the rights of your child or the accused juvenile, it is important that you inquire about the case to a San Antonio juvenile crime attorney.

 Upon conviction of a felony, a juvenile can be sentenced to the Texas Youth Commission (TYC), which is a type of prison for troubled youth, until adulthood.

 The Law Office of Roberto Ambrosino, PLLC can help you and your child with legal representation throughout the judicial process.
 Contact the firm for more guidance.

 Open Container DISMISSED

 Child Endangerment Reduced